chenchih/Hitron_Script/README.md

 # About

 * This is all automation script I created at Hitron which is base on network, SNMP, stability, and etc
+*　Updated 20211/08/31, which is my last day at Hitron.
+*　Some item need CMTS and Cable to be oline.

 # Description